saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 ### The data analyzed in this study was obtained from different public data sources.
 Our team spent a lot of time cleaning and gathering the data.
 Please cite our papers if you use our data in your research.

-### To get the download link, please send your requset to the following email:
+### To get the download link for the full version of the data, please send your requset to the following email:

 skhaki@iastate.edu